bitrise-io/trace-cocoa-sdk/README.md

 ```

-Now that the SDK is set up in your workspace, add the collector token (`bitrise_configuration.plist`) found in the [setting page](https://trace.bitrise.io/settings) or [getting started](https://trace.bitrise.io/o/getting-started) page.
+Now that the SDK is set up in your workspace, add the collector token (`bitrise_configuration.plist`) found in the [setting page](https://trace.bitrise.io/settings).
 Make sure this file is added to your application target.

 ### [Carthage](https://github.com/Carthage/Carthage)